Childhood Arc ~ I'm Quite Knowledgeable! ~

 "Um, Ojou-sama.
 Are you Fire Attribute…?"

-"… I only wondered if truly you can't use magic without aptitude!
-Holy is too special as a comparison!"
+"… I just wanted to confirm if you truly can't use magic without aptitude!
+Holy is too special to use as a comparison!"

 "I-I see.
 So that's how it is."

-After saying that, she added an excuse for how she knew that despite not having taken the aptitude test yet.
+That also served as an excuse for how she knew about aptitudes despite not having taken the test yet.
 Fortunately, Emma didn't seem to mind.

 "… However, in the case of fire magic, you can't use it where there is no fire."